 Although no one wishes sexual abuse on themselves, it’s, unfortunately, more common than we may want to think.
 Studies show that as many as 1 in 10 people will experience sexual abuse in their lifetime.
-This can cause serious issues in their personal life, and even cause them to neglect other parts because of finding it difficult to go about their every day.
-There is help out there of course, with online therapy (you may want to look into trauma counselling explained by services such as Bright Horizon Therapies to gain a better understanding), but it is still a long road to walk down.
+This can cause serious issues in their personal life, and even cause them to neglect other parts because of finding it difficult to go about their everyday.
+There is help out there, of course, with online therapy (you may want to look into trauma counselling explained by services such as Bright Horizon Therapies to gain a better understanding), but it is still a long road to walk down.

 Going through a trauma such as sexual abuse can completely alter a person and create permanent damage.
 They may also find themselves in troubling situations, such as being pregnant when they do not want to be.
 They might in this situation seek out an abortion clinic in Jackson MS, or one perhaps closer to them, but many are too scared to do so due to the terrible situation they might find themselves in.
 Unfortunately, sometimes the victim is too scared to seek help.
 They may suffer in silence, afraid to tell anyone of their dark secret.